 But I didn't appreciate any of it until I had a great teacher and that occurred in the Middle East.
 And he was from West Africa."

-Sheikh Hamza Yusuf was born Mark Hanson, in Walla Walla, Washington, 1960.
-The eldest boy, and the middle of seven children.
-He grew up on the suburban West Coast.
+Shaykh Hamza Yusuf was born Mark Hanson, in Walla Walla, Washington, 1958.
+The second boy and the middle of seven children.
+[III] He grew up on the suburban West Coast.

 "My father was a University Professor in Northern California.
 On my mother's side, they've been in California for over 100 years, so it's an old Californian family.
 And I was raised (with a) Christian background."

 "…Both my parents are University educated, are very broad minded people.
 My father was a humanities professor, (he has) very philosophical inclinations in his world view. "